janimattiellonen/discgolf-diary/technique.md

 ## Physics training

+## Uncategorized thoughts on training routines

+- always have a plan when before goign for field work
+- focus on one or two things during field work
+- when practising putting, try to putt 5 times starting from 3m, then from 6m and so on, always increasing the distance when you score at least 3-4 out of 5 throws.
+Ifyou miss too many, go back one step.
+Rinse and repeat

-## References, uncategorized and other useful links
+## References, uncategorized links and other useful links

 - [http://www.heavydisc.com/](http://www.heavydisc.com/)
 - [ Grip it to Rip it: The Ins and Outs of Grip](https://www.discgolfreview.com/resources/articles/gripittoripit.shtml)